 The process will use on-device machine learning so that Apple does not have access to the images.

 Kids and parents warned of sexually explicit photos

 If an child receives a nude photo in the Messages application on an iPhone or iPad, the image will be blurred out.
 If the child tries to view it, they will receive an alert that asks, “Are you sure?”

 The warning is phrased so a child can understand.
 It says, in part, “Sensitive photos and videos show the private body parts that you cover with bathing suits.“

 A similar process happens if a child attempts to send sexually explicit photos.
-The child will be warned before the photo is sent, and the parents will receive an alert if the child chooses to send it anyway.
+The child will be warned before the photo is sent.

 Part of a larger effort to fight child porn